QED0711/multistate/README.md

 In the above example, we have made a basic increment/decrement counter using our state and provided setters.
 But what if you wanted setter methods called `incrementVariable1` and `decrementVariable2` so you didn't have to hard code the functionality every time?
 Fortunately, this is quite easy to accomplish with custom setters.

 Like the standard setState pattern of vanilla React, we can define methods that use `setState` to alter the state of a variable (or variables) without changing it directly.
 However, we then typically have to deal with binding so as to keep the `setState` call in the correct scope.
-Multistate handles all the background binding for us so we can just tell it what we want out method to do.
+Multistate handles all the background binding for us so we can just tell it what we want our method to do.

 We'll adjust our `myState.js` file as follows: